HamzehJaafar/Autonomous-Robot/README.md

 ![imageofrobot](robot.png)

-The Autonomous Robot can roam freely while avoiding objects / edges, follow black lines, and pick up the closest ball.
+The Autonomous Robot can roam freely while avoiding objects / edges, follow black lines, pick up the closest ball and return it to predetermined destination.

 ## Features